Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Hardware results and analysis

 \section{Hardware results and analysis}

-We test our experiment design derived in \cref{subsec:CER-error} on cloud-accessible IBM hardware as a proof-of-concept.
-Our choice of cycle and marginal distribution to reconstruct is inspired by the circuits used to probe the spin-spin correlation function of a Heisenberg spin chain \cite{francis2020quantum}.
-These types of circuits are in fact what launched the idea of this work. \cref{fig:Magnon-circuit} is a block diagram of the spin-spin correlation function circuit showing CNOT gates in the circuit and an ancilla qubit used to measure the computational results. \cref{fig:time_evo} shows a more detailed sub-circuit used in the time evolution of the Heisenberg spin-chain.

-As shown through the diagrams, the types of circuits that we consider feature a spectator ancillary qubit that is left idling during the trotterized evolution of the spin chain.
-As such, we focused our interest on the coherent and decoherent error profile marginalized on this ancilla.
-In this simple instance, the hard cycle of interest consist of a CNOT acting on a pair of qubits neighboring to the idle ancilla.
-We implement the circuit on three different IBM quantum computing hardware platforms (\texttt{ibmq\_guadalupe, ibmq\_montreal, and ibmq\_manila}). \cref{appendix:IBM-hardware} discusses the specific circuit implementations on each of the hardware platforms.

-Starting with the proposed fitting model discussed in \cref{subsec:fit-model} we note that each of the quadratic equations $f_{X}$, $f_{Y}$ and $f_{Z}$ in \cref{eq:twelve parameters_app} are interconnected because each direction (X, Y, Z) has anti-commuting terms for X, Y, and Z that are coupled across each dimension of the model.
-This requires each of the coefficients in the polynomial to have both a coherent ($ quad_{i}$) and a decoherent ($ lin_{i}$) fitting parameter.
-Having all possible terms that anti-commute with each of the x, y, and z axes in \cref{eq:twelve parameters_app} included in the proposed model require twelve parameters ( 3$``A_{X,Y,Z}"$ parameters, 3 $``quad_{X,Y,Z}"$ parameters, 3 $``lin_{X,Y,Z}"$ parameters and finally 3 $``cst_{X,Y,Z}"$ parameters).
+Starting with the proposed fitting model discussed in \cref{subsec:fit-model}, we note that each of the quadratic equations $f_{X}$, $f_{Y}$ and $f_{Z}$ in \cref{eq:twelve parameters_app} are interconnected because each direction (X, Y, Z) has anti-commuting terms for X, Y, and Z that are coupled across each dimension of the model.
+This requires each of the coefficients in the polynomial to have both a coherent ($ \rm{quad}_{P}$) and a decoherent ($ \rm{lin}_{P}$) fitting parameter.
+Having all possible terms that anti-commute with each of the x, y, and z axes in \cref{eq:twelve parameters_app} included in the proposed model require twelve parameters ( 3 $``A_{P}"$ parameters, 3 $``\rm{quad}_{P}"$ parameters, 3 $``\rm{lin}_{P}"$ parameters and finally 3 $``\rm{cst}_{P}"$ parameters).
 One advantage of such an approach is that the global fit to these twelve parameters assures overall positive error rates.
 The results from this global fitting produce 75 values (five different CNOT repetitions at the five different sequence lengths and three $f_{X}$, $f_{Y}$ and $f_{Z}$).

-We construct a graph of the component fidelities $f_{X}$, $f_{Y}$ and $f_{Z}$ versus sequence lengths for hard cycle CNOT repetitions 1, 3, 5, 7, and 9 for the fitting model for each of the three different hardware platforms.
-On each graph, we plot the 75 data points with star symbols ($\star$). ~\cref{fig:fit-Manila} shows the data plotted for the \texttt{ibmq\_manila} hardware platform.
+We construct graphs of the component fidelities $f_{X}$, $f_{Y}$ and $f_{Z}$ versus sequence lengths for hard cycle CNOT repetitions 1, 3, 5, 7, and 9 for the fitting model for each of the three different hardware platforms.
+These 75 values are plotted on graphs of $f_{X}$, $f_{Y}$ and $f_{Z}$ versus sequence lengths for each hard cycle CNOT repetition (1, 3, 5, 7, and 9) with star symbols ($\star$). ~\cref{fig:fit-Manila} shows an example of these graphs for the \texttt{ibmq\_manila} hardware platform.